nirf/scaling-based-on-aws-sqs/README.md

 # scaling-based-on-aws-sqs
 **Deep dive on how to scale instances based on AWS SQS**
-## Tutorial - TODO ONCE THE VIDEO IS READY
+## Video Tutorial - TODO ONCE THE VIDEO IS READY - do a screenshot with the youtube indication
 [![Scaling based on Amazon SQS Tutorial](assets/images/thumbnail.png)](https://www.youtube.com/watch?v=un62_Y5v1UA "Example")

 ## Architecture